codewithkyle/craftcms-boilerplate/README.md

 A Craft CMS boilerplate utilizing JIT resource fetching, offline first content strategy, context-specific progressive enhancements, and Pjax navigation.
 The goal of this boilerplate is to provide developers with a sturdy foundation to build upon, the client an accessible and high performant website, and the content editors a simple and rich experience.

-> **NOTICE:** This is an opinionated system.
-It is built around the idea that one matrix field can be used to create a dynamic page builder.
-It uses [Matrix Mate](https://plugins.craftcms.com/matrixmate) and the [Smith](https://plugins.craftcms.com/smith) plugins to provide an organized and customized content editing experience.
-Designs should be split into blocks and added to the content matrix field.
+> **NOTICE:** This boilerplate is built around the idea that one matrix field can be used to create a dynamic page builder.
+It uses the [Matrix Mate](https://plugins.craftcms.com/matrixmate) and [Smith](https://plugins.craftcms.com/smith) plugins to provide an organized and customized content editing experience.
+Designs should be split into blocks and added to the page builder matrix field.
 When blocks become too complicated they should be split into several smaller, simpler blocks.

 ## Key Beliefs

 -   Blocks should follow the KISS principle (keep it stupid simple).
     -   Use Matrix Mate to group fields within a block.
     -   Use Matrix Mate to group blocks into intuitive categories.
 -   Blocks should be opinionated.
+When they become generic or complicated split the functionality into several smaller blocks within a new group.
 -   [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks.
 -   A website is a living project and as a clients needs change blocks should be added.
 -   Leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming).